Bibhuprasad740/Amazon-SDE-Sheet/Arrays/02 - Third largest element.md

 - Let's take three variables `largest`, `secondLargest` and `thirdLargest` to begin.
 - As it is explicitly asked to return `-1` if we can't get a valid output, initialize all the three variables with `-1`.
 - We iterate over every element of the array and check the following.
-- If the currentElement is greater than our `largest` , then it is clear that we will update our `largest` value, and if we have a bigger number than our `largest` , then the value present at `largest` , is now the second largest. so store the value at `largest` in `secondLargest`.
+- If the currentElement is greater than our `largest` , then it is clear that we will update our `largest` value, and if we have a bigger number than our `largest` , then the value present at `largest` , is now the second largest. so store the value of `largest` in `secondLargest`.
 - Similarly, when we change `secondLargest` , we must store the value at `secondLargest` in `thirdLargest`.

 ##### Algorithm: